dennislee22/dennislee22.github.io/docs/cdppvc/gpuecs.md

     ```

 2. Assuming a CML workspace is already provisioned in the CDP PvC Data Services platform, navigate to `Site Administration` > `Runtime/Engine`.
 Select the number for `Maximum GPUs per Session/GPU`.
+This procedure effectively allows the CML session to consume the GPU card.

     ![](../../assets/images/gpu/cmlgpu1.png)